davidhozic/TkClassWizard/docs/source/guide/firststeps.rst

 - 'Print defined': Calls ``print_defined`` function which converts the abstract object into a real one and prints it out, including its type.

-Now let's take a look at how our example looks :ref:`inside a GUI <Object frame for structured data>`.
+Now let's take a look at how our example looks :ref:`inside a GUI <Defining data>`.